Beloperone guttata (Mexican Shrimp Plant) Indoor Care, Propagation and Growing Problems

 Do not allow the soil for Red Shrimp Plant to dry out completely as it can lead to wilting and leaf drop.

-Ascertain that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and eventual death of the plant.
+Ascertain that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and loss of the plant.

 Light Requirements

-Mexican Shrimp Plant grows best in bright light with some morning or evening sunshine to enhance bracts color but away from too hot direct sunshine as it can scorch the leaves.
+Mexican Shrimp Plant grows best in bright light with 4-6 hours of morning or evening sunshine to enhance bracts color.
+Keep it away from too hot direct sunshine as it can scorch the leaves.

-If light is not enough for Red Shrimp Plant, it will become leggy with wide spaces between the leaf nodes and will not bloom.
+If light is not enough, the plant will become leggy with wide spaces between the leaf nodes and will not bloom.
+You may grow Beloperone guttata under grow lights where the natural lighting is not sufficient.
+Check out these full spectrum grow lights on Amazon.

 Turn the pot regularly to ensure that the Shrimp Plant receives light on all sides for even growth.